 Day 3 / Tre:

 In the early afternoon my roommates and I had orientation, we navigated our way across town, and promptly met our new classmates and professors.
 That evening, we all met for a welcome dinner at the Rubaconte Restaurant.
 Following dinner, my roommates and I strolled into town for some fashion week festivities.
-All week there were multiple private and public events honoring all of the new mens fall fashion lines… aka lot’s of great clothes, gorgeous people, and open bars.
-After enjoying a couple cocktails (consisting of campari, prosecco, a splash of soda, and an orange peel), we mingled with a few locals, and then went home for the evening.
+Throughout the week there were multiple private and public events honoring all of the new mens fall fashion lines… aka lot’s of great clothes, gorgeous people, and open bars.
+After enjoying a couple of cocktails (Aperol Spritz’ and Americano’s), we mingled with a few locals, and then went home for the evening.

 Day 4 & 5 / Quattro & Cinque:

 So I combined these two days because honestly I did nearly the same thing both days.
 At this point I’ve slowly begun to get the hang of the roads, sort of.
 I only got lost for thirty minutes, rather than the typical two hours.
 I discovered a small coffee shop, Moyé, and every morning I would stop and grab a croissant and a cappuccino before heading to school.
 For lunch I had arguably the best pizza in town, Gusta Pizza, it was so good I had it two days in a row.
-I continued to explore the city and then enjoyed a couple quiet nights at the apartment, my jet lag was definitely peaking…
+I continued to explore the city and then enjoyed a couple quiet nights at the apartment – the heat, humidity, and my jet lag was definitely peaking…